GVerma21/OnlineVotingApp/README.md

 # OnlineVotingSystem

+This project is developed under the part of `Powertofly hackthon 2022`

 An online voting app through which voters can vote in ongoing elections created by election commission authority.
 Only verified voters will be able to vote and the verification will be done in app by the Election commission authority.
 The Election candidates will be able to enroll for the election.

 Functions Available: